giry-dev/mangrove-docs/docs/contracts/technical-references/codebase.md

 :::info

-The [annotated code](pathname:///MgvDoc/) provides a comprehensive overview of Mangrove contract.
+The [annotated code](pathname:///MgvDoc/) provides a comprehensive overview of the Mangrove contract.

-This overview is generated directly from annotation in comments in Mangrove core code, and is currently *provided as a single separate webpage*.
+This overview is generated directly from annotation in comments in the Mangrove core code, and is currently *provided as a single separate webpage*.
 It can be generated manually from a clone of the codebase, and is provided as-is on this site for convenience.

 :::